 - Minor intersection improvements for James Street, Wellington Street off-ramp and Newcastle Street/Cleaver Street

-For more information about the project head to the Main Roads website.
+More information about the project can also been found on the Main Roads website.